15 Best Places to Live in Nevada

 Mogul is halfway between Verdi and Reno so if Verdi was appealing but the commute to Reno too far then Mogul is literally and metaphorically a happy medium.

-There are 1,300 people who live in Mogul, creating a strong community feel, the neighbourhood is perfect for those who would consider themselves outdoorsy folk.
+There are over thirteen hundred residents who live in Mogul, creating a strong community feel, the neighbourhood is perfect for those who would consider themselves outdoorsy folk.

 Public schools in Nevada as a whole are performing well above national average and none so true of Mogul.
 This town may be small but there are 21 public schools for parents to choose from.